The Return of Fauna in a Planted Forest

 00:00

-Seen as good biological indicators of environmental degradation, the birds are examples for the fauna that play this essential ecological role of forest habitats, helping for example with predation, pollination and seed dispersion.
+Seen as biological indicators of environmental degradation, the birds are examples of the fauna that play an essential ecological role of forest habitats, helping, for example, with predation, pollination and seed dispersion.

-In order to be easier detected, is considered by many researchers a faster and effective way to promote environmental diagnosis or support the monitoring in biological relevant areas as in areas in the recovery process.
+Because they are more easily detected, they are considered, by many researchers, a faster and more effective way to promote environmental diagnosis or support the monitoring in biologically significant areas as those undergoing restoration.

 Campo Flicker (Colaptes campestris) (2012) by Instituto Terra's Collection/Photo by Leonardo MerçonInstituto Terra